 History tells that Pampanga is the birthplace of chefs who earned cooking techniques from Spaniards during the colonial period.
-This is perhaps the secret behind every mouthwatering dish that has been passed on from generation to generation, making their mark in regional Filipino food.
+This is perhaps the secret behind every mouthwatering dish that has been passed on from generation to generation, making its mark in regional Filipino food.

 Since Kapampangans love to cook, most especially homemade food, the province is bursting at the seams with famous restaurants, giving an unforgettable experience for both locals and tourists.
 Pampanga takes food seriously.
 This is because Kapampangans always want you to feel at home when visiting.

-To help you plan your itinerary of where to eat in Pampanga, here is a list of the top-rated restaurants in Pampanga that offer authentic Kapampangan dish selections that will make your trip to the province a truly gastronomic delight.
+To help you plan your itinerary of where to eat in Pampanga, here is a list of the top-rated restaurants in Pampanga that offer authentic Kapampangan dish selections that will make your trip to the province truly gastronomic delight.

 Here, the rewards of getting away from the hustle and bustle of the city are great food and nature’s serenity.
 This is just what you get when you visit Abe’s Farm, a lifestyle destination located along the foothills of Mt.
 Arayat, a dormant volcano.

 Guests of this four-hectare farm can indulge in authentic Kapampangan cuisine and can have the option of staying for a night or two as they also offer accommodations that let you experience living in a country home with their cozy air-conditioned huts.

 Abe’s Farm has become a popular destination not only because of its homey vibe but more so because of its delightful dishes.
 Their restaurant serves a complete menu of Kapampangan food that are some of the bests in the region.
 From appetizers, soups, salads, grills, stews, fried dishes, vegetables, noodles, sandwiches to desserts, the farm got you covered.